Tutorial: Connect to and query a SQL Server instance by using SQL Server Management Studio (SSMS)

 Examples of successful connections

 To verify that your SQL Server connection succeeded, expand and explore the objects within Object Explorer.
-These objects will be different depending on the type of server you're connected to.
+These objects are different depending on the type of server you choose to connect.

-Connecting to an on-prem SQL server - in this case NODE5\SQL2016ST:
+Connecting to an on-premises SQL server - in this case NODE5\SQL2016ST:

 Connecting to SQL Azure DB - in this case msftestserver.database.windows.net:

-In this tutorial, you previously used Windows Authentication to connect to your on-prem SQL server, but this method is not supported for SQL Azure DB.
+In this tutorial, you previously used Windows Authentication to connect to your on-premises SQL server, but this method is not supported for SQL Azure DB.
 As such, this image shows using SQL Authentication to connect to the SQL Azure DB.
-For more information, see SQL on-prem authentication and SQL Azure authentication.
+For more information, see SQL on-premises authentication and SQL Azure authentication.

 Create a database

-Create a database named TutorialDB by doing the following:
+Create a database named TutorialDB by following the below steps: